sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 ``webdav.grid.sara.nl`` is a DNS round robin that will direct you to a (more or less) random host in a pool of webdav servers.

 ``webdav-cert.grid.sara.nl`` is a single virtual machine.
 Its bandwidth is limited.
 Use it only when you want to authenticate with a user certificate or proxy, and your institute's firewall blocks outgoing connections to port ``2882``.
+Do not use this interface for batch processing.

 .. note:: To run the examples below you need to have a :abbr:`UI (User Interface)` (or :abbr:`CUA (SURFsara's Central User Administration)`) account that is configured within dCache and authorized to the data you want to access.
 Contact us if you need assistance with that.